KevinNatera/ios-unit-1-review-lab/README.md

 a.
 Explain why the code above doesn't compile, then fix it.

+//The code doesn't compile because it is missing the 'mutating' keyword required to change the values of the properties of structs.

 b.
 Add a property called `deposits` of type `[Double]` that stores all of the deposits made to the bank account

 c.
 Add a property called `withdraws` of type `[Double]` that stores all of the withdraws made to the bank account